 Community College Leadership Program (EdD)

-The Community College Leadership Doctoral Program is designed to prepare students for senior level leadership roles and professorial positions within the community college setting.
-The intense program of study leading to a Doctor of Education Degree focuses on training professionals for the unique situations encountered by senior administrators and faculty in community colleges.
-A major emphasis of the program is research relevant to the issues and concerns of community colleges.
+The degree program leading to a Doctor of Education (EdD) in Community College Leadership is designed to prepare students for senior level leadership roles and professorial positions within the community college setting.
+This intense program of study focuses on training professionals for the unique situations encountered by senior administrators and faculty serving in community colleges.
+In addition, a major emphasis of the program is to support and inspire research that is relevant to contemporary issues and concerns of the nation's 21st century community colleges.

-The Community College Leadership Doctoral Program offers students a stimulating and highly structured year-round program of study.
-The Program is designed for working professionals who are committed to attaining a Doctor of Education Degree.
+This degree pathway offers students a stimulating and highly structured program of study.
+It is designed for working professionals who are committed to attaining a Doctor of Education degree.
 Morgan's mission is to serve a multiethnic and multiracial student body and to help ensure that the benefits of higher education are enjoyed by a broad segment of the population.
-To help fulfill the University's mission, the Community College Leadership Doctoral Program provides a program of study that prepares students to emerge from the program equipped to handle the unique and diverse leadership challenges associated with leading and teaching in 21st century community colleges.
-The College Leadership Doctoral Program is based on the belief that community college leadership requires the following specific knowledge base and competencies (American Association of Community Colleges, 2005):
+To help fulfill the university's mission, our esteemed faculty prepare students to emerge from the program equipped to handle the unique and diverse leadership challenges associated with leading and teaching in the 21st century community college.
+This pathway is based on the belief that community college leadership requires the following specific knowledge base and competencies (American Association of Community Colleges, 2005):

 Community College Advocacy